RefPerSys/RefPerSys/doc/repl.md

 * Hence, the order of evaluation would be, in terms of precedence, brackets, division, multiplication, addition, subtraction.

+## Representation of sets and tuples
+* Sets: {o1, o2, o3 ...} where o1, o2 and o3 are discrete objects
+* Tuples: [o1, o2, o3 ...} where o1, o2 and o3 may or may not be discrete
+  objects

 ## Concrete examples of commands

 0. Help for possible commands